getbubblenow/bubble/README.md

 ## The Easy Path
-If you'd like to enjoy all the benefits of Bubble without going through all this hassle, try launching a Bubble from [getbubblenow.com](https://getbubblenow.com/).
+If you'd like to enjoy all the benefits of Bubble without going through all this hassle, try launching a Bubble using [GetBubbleNow.com](https://GetBubbleNow.com/).

-Any Bubble you launch from [getbubblenow.com](https://getbubblenow.com/) will also be "yours only" -- all Bubbles disconnect from their launcher during configuration.
+Any Bubble you launch from [GetBubbleNow.com](https://GetBubbleNow.com/) will also be "yours only" -- all Bubbles disconnect from their launcher during configuration.

 ## Getting Started